sefffal/Octofitter.jl/docs/src/samplers.md

 # [Samplers](@id samplers)

-Octofitter directly supports three different samplers.
+We recommend using one of the following MCMC samplers:
+* No U-turn Hamiltonian Monte Carlo (via `octofit`)
+* Non-reversible parallel tempered Monte Carlo  (via `octofit_pigeons`)

 Many additional samplers can be used through the LogDensityProblems.jl interface, but they are not tested.

-The supported samplers are:
-* Pathfinder
-* AdvancedHMC (Hamltonian Monte Carlo, No U-Turn Sampler)
-* Pigeons

 ## Workflow
 When you're testing a new model and/or data, we recommend you test it quickly with Pathfinder (`chains = octoquick(model)`).
 This will return a rough approximation of the posterior and will pick up if it contains multiple modes.